tathanhdinh/write-ups/F4b_XOR_W4kfu_GreHack2015/f4b_xor_w4kfu.md

 * the original return address is backed up in the memory at `0x404056`,
 * an interval of addresses is calculated from a `dword` stored in the memory `0x404052`, then
-* the interval is `xor`ed with the string `IsThisTheFlag?`.
+* the interval is `xor`ed with the string `IsThisTheFlag?`,
 * a new return address is calculated from the original one and a table of consecutive entries,
-* the address of the entry containing the new address is backed up in the memory at `0x40405a`
+* the address of the entry containing the new address is backed up in the memory at `0x40405a`.

 ### Transition code